Do individuals have the right to access their personal information?

 If it will take more than 30 days to respond to a correction request, inform the employee in writing within 30 days as to when the correction can be made (information should be corrected at the earliest feasible time).

-The Ministry of Communications and the Personal Data Protection Commission (PDPC) have drafted amendments to the existing Personal Data Protection Act 2012.
-While there is no effective date yet, the Bill includes additional access requirements, including that:
+The Ministry of Communications and the Personal Data Protection Commission (PDPC) have passed amendments to the existing Personal Data Protection Act 2012.
+These amendments will take effect in phases, starting in February 2021.
+The enhanced PDPA includes additional access requirements, including that:

 - organizations would be required to retain personal data requested pursuant in an access request (or a copy) for at least 30 calendar days after rejection of the request or, until the individual has exhausted their right to apply for reconsideration to the PDPC or appeal to the Data Protection Appeal Committee, High Court or Court of Appeal (whichever is later);